Comment period reopened on Northern Long-Eared Bat

-You must have been living under a rock the last several years if you have not heard that several species of bats are in big trouble due to a fungus that causes what is known as “white nose syndrome” or WNS.
-The species most affected are those colonial roosting bats that hibernate in caves.
+The species most affected are those colonial roosting bats that hibernate in caves, Burgason wrote in an earlier article for the MFPC newsletter.
 One of those species is the Northern Long Eared Bat (NLEB), which is currently under consideration by the U.S. Fish and Wildlife Service (USFWS) for listing as endangered or threatened under the Endangered Species Act (ESA).
-In surveys of some caves, population declines around 90 percent percent have been documented since the discovery of WMS in NY in 2006.
+In surveys of some caves, population declines around 90 percent have been documented since the discovery of WMS in NY in 2006.
 A final determination on the listing may come in October 2014.

 During the winter, NLEBs gather in caves or old mines, where they are susceptible to the fungus.
 However, in the spring, summer and fall, they become creatures of the forest; feeding in and under the canopy at night and roosting in hollow trees, under sloughing bark or in cracks and crevices of trees 3” DBH and greater.
 June to mid-July is the maternity period when the females roost together in small colonies to raise their young.
 It is their time in the forest and our activities during that time that creates a connection to us as forest landowners.
 Should NLEBs become listed under ESA (which they probably will), landowners need to understand what will happen next.